josejuhala/cloudwan-visualisation-demo/README.md

-# Cloud WAN Policy Visualizer — native macOS app (Tauri v2)
+# Demo Cloud WAN Policy Visualizer — native macOS app (Tauri v2) - Not production grade

 A double-clickable, **fully offline** macOS wrapper around the existing client-side Cloud WAN policy visualizer.
 It is **packaging, not a rewrite**: the web PoC in